xiwcx/sass-intro/README.md

 - It's the defacto standard.
 People build on Sass *and* Compass.
 - It's the clear winner and what we’ll be talking about today.

-### What does it offer, and what makes it different?
+### What does it offer, and what makes it different (from sass and other extensions)?

+When most people think compass, they think:

--  prebuilt mixins and functions for CSS3
+-  prebuilt mixins and functions for CSS3.
+People contribute to keep them up to date.
--  shortcuts: link colors
+-  shortcuts: link colors mixin

--  Compass Watch
+Compass is also:

 -  config.rb
--  Easy way to bundle extensions and extend further
     -  Preferences don't have to be called everytime in the command line, they can be set in the config.rb
-    -  Bundle extensions, gems can be called in to many projects from a single location
--  Not perfect — use wisely.
+    -  Extensions can be required together, and the config file shared for people working on the same project
+-  Compass Watch -- Like sass watch (command line tool) but uses the configuration file instead of arguments

+Compass is not perfect

+- Use wisely.
+Always check what the mixin/function you're using outputs (example output and source code on site).
     -  clearfix example — their default is overflow: hidden.
-What is this, 1999?
+    -  People try to keep the mixins up to date, but there's a lag
+    -  You always have to understand your tools.
+Don't use blindly

 ### Further ecosystem